vbhatia9/leetcodevb/README.md

-# this Repo is created by Vijay
+# this Repo is created by Vijay Bhatia
-Its mainly for solving leetcode problems using Python
+Its mainly for solving leetcode problems using Python.